-

 MBA Graduate Jobs in Dubai

-Now that you are aware of the costs of accommodation,
+Now that you are aware

-groceries, and beverages, you might also want to know about transportation
+of the costs of accommodation, groceries, and beverages, you might also want to

-expenses.
-The UK offers seamless and efficient transport services across the
+know about transportation expenses.
+The UK offers seamless and efficient

-country, and public transport remains the most affordable option for students.
+transport services across the country, and public transport remains the most affordable

-more detailed look at the average costs of bus, taxi, and train rides in the UK.
+city.
+Here’s a more detailed look at the average costs of bus, taxi, and train

 |